sustainers/sustainers.github.io/schedule.md

 # Schedule

-The schedule is still being edited by [Alan "Gunner" Gunn](https://aspirationtech.org/about/people/gunner), our awesome facilitator.
+The schedule is still being edited by [Allen "Gunner" Gunn](https://aspirationtech.org/about/people/gunner) of [Aspiration](https://aspirationtech.org/), our awesome facilitator.
 Subscribe to our newsletter or follow us on [Twitter]({{ site.params.twitter }}) for updates.